What Composr is not

 Sadly, much of Open Source software is presented in a disorganised way.
 With Composr, we intentionally present it as a very organised, “easy out of the box” solution.
 Our approach prevents you having to kludge together a solution from a disparate mess of third party contributions, and trawl a whole scattered community of documentation for help.

 We don't limit you to what you are allowed to do with Composr, and you can even fork the software (distribute your own versions).
 We give you the code and you can do what you want with it.
-Unlike some other CMS we don't charge for de-branding: in fact we have made one simple inbuilt option to de-brand your copy of Composr.
+Unlike some other CMSs we don't charge for white labelling; in fact we have made one simple inbuilt option to de-brand your copy of Composr.

 We also strongly believe in creating an open marketplace where people can use our software freely.
 We do offer our own professional services but we hope users will choose our services based on quality and our relationship with the software – not by vendor lock-in or monopoly.

-This may be the latest buzzword, but it's a buzz with a sour taste.
-Many SaaS services run on remote servers and you can't make your own modifications.
-This sucks as much as closed-source software.
+SaaS is when you don't install and maintain software yourself, but rather use someone else's remote install of it.
+You therefore cannot make your own modifications, which sucks as much as closed-source software if you need to have a sophisticated website.
 It's very easy to get a hosting account, or cloud hosting, and install Composr (many hosts can auto-install it for you) – with all the advantages of strict SaaS but without any loss of control.
 If you're creating a novel website, you need the option to fully control its code!

 Composr is best for building whole websites, rather than “mash-ups”.
 We intentionally try and incorporate the features you will need inside the software itself.